 Many of the team members helped with the Special Olympics on the Naval Academy grounds.

 More than 30 Navy football players gave back to the community by appearing at the Outer Annapolis Recreation and Sports Football Camp.
 The players gave individual instruction to the campers on football fundamentals and handed out and signed Navy football posters.

-The men's lacrosse team was involved with Friends of Jaclyn and had an 11-year old with terminal brain cancer on the sideline and in the locker room during the season.
+The men's lacrosse team joined forces with Friends of Jaclyn and formally adopted an 11-year old with terminal brain cancer.
+He joined the team on the sideline and in the locker room throughout the season.

-The men's soccer team, with the help of the Anne Arundel Recreation and Parks, held the "First Annual Kickball Challenge" on October 21, for kids with physical or mental handicaps.
+The men's soccer team, with the help of the Anne Arundel Recreation and Parks, held the "Second Annual Kickball Challenge," for kids with physical or mental handicaps.